nexiality/documentation/commands/image/convert(source,format,saveTo).md

 Even though the target file ends with `.jpg`, this command should still carry out a "`png-to-bmp`" conversion.

+Nexial supports `image` as URL (instead of fully qualified path).
+Nexial will automatically download image content and save it to temporary location (System/OS -specific).
+Use `saveTo` to determine the location of the processed file.

 ### Parameters
 - **source** - full path of the image file to convert.
 Consider using [`$(syspath)`](../../functions/$(syspath)),